InaSengar/WebPageRenderProject/README.md

 }
 ```

-Will cause a node to be added to the end of a list of children, a new unique id should be assigned by the service.
-The response should be simple.
+Will cause a node to be added to the end of a list of children, a new unique id will be assigned by the service.

-#### Task 2
+#### Part 2

-Implement the route, and ensure that a `GET /api/tree` request returns the updated tree.
+The route has been implemented, and a `GET /api/tree` request returns the updated tree.
 <br><br>

 ---